junxit/us-congress-bills-112/metadata.md

 - 2011-03-14 — Introduced in House
 - 2011-03-14 — Referred to the House Committee on the Judiciary.
 - 2011-03-14 — Sponsor introductory remarks on measure.
 (CR E475)
+- 2011-03-21 — Referred to the Subcommittee on Courts, Commercial and Administrative Law.
+- 2011-07-20 — Committee Consideration and Mark-up Session Held.
+- 2011-07-20 — Ordered to be Reported by Voice Vote.
+- 2011-07-29 — Placed on the Union Calendar, Calendar No. 123.
+- 2011-07-29 — Reported by the Committee on Judiciary.
+H. Rept.
+112-189.
+- 2011-07-29 — Reported by the Committee on Judiciary.
+H. Rept.
+112-189.